-The Cancer Imaging Shared Service (CISS) at The University of Arizona Cancer Center has been providing services to the Cancer Center and outside investigators since 2003.
-The goal of the Service is to provide access to a turnkey optical imaging system, and to pre-clinical and clinical imaging technologies.
-The CISS also offers a developmental component to evaluate and initiate new research projects, and oversees access to the wide range of image acquisition modalities, including bioluminescence imaging, MR, and PET/SPECT approaches for animal experiments.
+The Cancer Imaging Shared Resource (CISR) at The University of Arizona Cancer Center has been providing services to the Cancer Center and outside investigators since 2003.
+The goal is to provide access to a turnkey optical imaging systems and to pre-clinical and clinical imaging technologies.
+The CISR also offers a developmental component to evaluate and initiate new research projects, and oversees access to the wide range of image acquisition modalities, including bioluminescence imaging, MR, and PET/SPECT approaches for animal experiments.
 An image analysis facility acts as a central clearinghouse to consolidate and standardize state-of-the-art image processing and analysis routines.

-Within this context, the CISS provides six services:
+Within this context, the CISR provides these services:

 2. Optical imaging services in Bioluminescence Analysis of gene expression.